 Carla Huisman's homepage

-I am a postdoctoral researcher at the University of Amsterdam, Faculty of Social and Behavioural Sciences, Department of Human Geography, Planning and International Development Studies in the Research Group Urban Geographies.
-With Justus Uitermark, I study the case of Amsterdam-North in the international Municipalist Neighborhood Experiments project.
+I am currently a guest researcher at the University of Amsterdam, Faculty of Social and Behavioural Sciences, Department of Human Geography, Planning and International Development Studies in the Research Group Urban Geographies.
+I work on citizens'mistrust towards local institutions, and how this relates to different forms of social justice.

-The defence of my PhD, unfortunately had to be postponed due to Corona but I was able to defend my PhD thesis entitled, "Insecure Tenure: The precarisation of rental housing in the Netherlands" on October 22nd 2020.
+The defence of my PhD unfortunately had to be postponed due to covid but I was able to defend my PhD thesis entitled, "Insecure Tenure: The precarisation of rental housing in the Netherlands" on October 22nd 2020.
 The research was conducted at the Population Research Centre at the Department of Demography at the Faculty of Spatial Sciences at the University of Groningen.
 My supervisors were Clara Mulder and Louise Meijering.

 For questions please don't hesitate to contact me at info@cypers.nl.